openfisca/openfisca-doc/source/key-concepts/periods_instants.md

 The smallest unit for OpenFisca periods is the **day**.

-The largest OpenFisca period is the **eternity**, which is used for variables that are constant over time, e.g. a date of birth.
+The largest OpenFisca unit is the **eternity**, which is used for variables that are constant over time, e.g. a date of birth.

 [Read more about periods implementation in OpenFisca](../coding-the-legislation/35_periods.md).